 At Bournville Village Primary School, we aim for all children to:

-- have an interest in words and their meanings; develop a growing vocabulary in spoken and written forms
+have an interest in words and their meanings; develop a growing vocabulary in spoken and written form

 The English curriculum is planned and delivered according to the statutory requirements of the National Curriculum 2014.
 The annual overview for each phase details coverage of English reading and writing opportunities across each year group and term.
 From this, teachers build detailed units of work (teaching sequences) based on quality children’s literature and the broader curriculum.